walt-wood/aurora-theme/README.md

 ## About

   This theme is based on Ray-x's Aurora color scheme for Neovim with Treesitter, so credit goes to them.
-  Since C is the language used for my job, it is the only languaged supported.
+Since C is the language used for my job, it is the only one supported.
 Some minor testing was done on HTML, JavaScript, and C++, but use at your own peril.

   Feel free to fork it and make it your own.
   * [Github Repo](https://github.com/walt-wood/aurora-theme)